China says will never send military to oil rig spat with Vietnam

 China claims about 90 percent of the South China Sea, but parts of the potentially energy-rich waters are also subject to claims by the Philippines, Vietnam, Malaysia, Brunei and Taiwan.

-Beijing stations military forces on some of the numerous islands it occupies in the Spratly and Paracel Island groups in the South China Sea.
+"I can tell you very clearly that from May 2 to today, including to when the (drilling) operations are complete, we have never, are not and will never send military forces.
+Because we are carrying out normal, civilian, commercial activities," he told a hastily arranged news conference.

-The Haiyang Shiyou 981 rig is drilling between the Paracel Islands and the Vietnamese coast.
-Vietnam has said the rig is in its 200-nautical mile exclusive economic zone and on its continental shelf, while China says it is operating within its waters.
+"What I can tell you is that this is on a maritime route and at some periods there have been certain Chinese military ships coming back from the south but these have been far away" from where the stand-off round the rig has been taking place, Yi added.

-The United States has not taken sides in the territorial disputes but has been strongly critical of China's behaviour in pressing its claims and called for negotiatiated solutions.
+China stations military forces on some of the numerous islands it occupies in the Spratly and Paracel Islands in the South China Sea.

-Reiterating U.S. criticism of how China has handled maritime disputes with its neighbours, he said China’s actions were "creating serious frictions" in relations with Washington.
+Last week, Vietnam broadcast footage of a Chinese ship colliding with a small fishing boat which capsizes in its path.

-Vietnamese Prime Minister Nguyen Tan Dung told Reuters last month his government was considering various "defence options" against China, including legal action, a move the United States has said it would support.
+Yi showed pictures of much smaller Vietnamese ships appearing to nudge Chinese ships, and of Chinese maritime police fishing out pieces of wood and old fishing nets he said Vietnam had placed in the waters on purpose to act as obstacles.

-Yi Xianliang denied China was blocking any proposals by Hanoi for high-level dialogue or for a special envoy to travel to Beijing.
+He said that China had had more than 30 rounds of talks with Vietnam since the crisis began, and denied that China was blocking any proposals by Vietnam for high-level dialogue or for a special envoy to travel to Beijing.

 "I know that certain people in Vietnam, perhaps because they are trying to find another way to resolve the problem, are creating certain conditions.
 The so-called other route is the so-called lawsuit way," he said.